aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 The greatest danger could be your stupidity.
+> 🥠 May you someday be carbon neutral.

-Last update: Fri May 31 05:07:58 2024
+Last update: Sat Jun  1 05:07:27 2024

 ### Let's play! 🎮